-Subrecipients of the Federal grantee are required to abide by the same rules, regulations and policies and procedures as that of Laramie County.
+Subrecipients of the Federal grantee are required to abide by the same rules, regulations, policies, and procedures as those of Laramie County.
 The key activities in working with a subrecipient include an application process, a subaward document/agreement and monitoring.